 Food Insecurity – Limited or uncertain availability of nutritionally adequate and safe foods or limited or uncertain ability to acquire acceptable foods in socially acceptable ways.

-Our most important and exiting program!
-As part of the Skagit Valley Farmers Market Coalition we are so proud to offer Double Up Bucks to our EBT users.
+Our most important and exciting program!
+As part of the Skagit Valley Farmers Market Coalition we are so proud to offer SNAP Market Match to our EBT users.
 If you have an EBT (electronic benefits transfer) card, formerly known as the food stamp program, you may use it at the market to purchase EBT tokens.
-We will then match up to $50 with our Double Bucks which can be spent at any of the valley’s Coalition markets – Anacortes, Mount Vernon, Bow-Little and Sedro-Woolley.
-That’s up to $50 extra dollars into the hands of those who need it most to purchase fresh, local organic produce!
+We will then match your SNAP benefits with our SNAP Market Match money, which can be spent at any participating market in Washington State.
+That’s a lot of extra dollars into the hands of those who need it most to purchase fresh, local, organic produce!

 EBT tokens may be used for any EBT eligible foods (groceries to take home such as bread, cheese, eggs, veggies, fruit, nuts and also seeds and vegetable starts).
-Double Bucks are used only for fruits and vegetables.
-Funded by the FINI grant.
+Funded in part by the Washington State Department of Health.

 Interested in learning more about this wonderful program?
 See our SVFMC page.